 The Office of Science is the single largest supporter of basic research in the physical sciences in the United States and is working to address some of the most pressing challenges of our time.
 For more information please visit /science

-Kristin Manke is a Communications Specialist on detail with the Office of Science.
+Kristin Manke was a Communications Specialist on detail with the Office of Science.
 To provide feedback, please email Shannon.Shea@science.doe.gov.